MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-query-acceleration-policy-command.md

 | *JSON-serialized policy* | `string` | :heavy_check_mark: | String literal holding a JSON property bag with the following properties: <br> IsEnabled : `Boolean` <br> Hot: `Timespan` |

 >[!NOTE]
-> Query acceleration is applied to data within a specific time period, defined as `timespan`, starting from the `modificationTime` in the [delta log](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#add-file-and-remove-file).
+> Query acceleration is applied to data within a specific time period, defined as `timespan`, starting from the `modificationTime` as stated for each file in the [delta log](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#add-file-and-remove-file).

 ## Returns